While the methods vary depending on the complexity of the search, there’s one proven method of finding almost anyone: persistence.

 The only reliable way to find these apparitions is to get out of your office and knock on doors, or to use informants.
 The problem with ghosts, though, is that you need to know where to look for them.
 Consider the following example, based upon a hypothetical non-ghost named James Smith, which is reportedly the most common name in the United States.

-Assume for a minute that we have no other information about the James Smith we are looking for.
+Assume that we have no other information about the James Smith we are looking for.
 In fact, let’s pretend that we don’t even know which city he lives in—and that we don’t have access to an investigative database.
 James may just as easily live somewhere in the tundra of Alaska as in the urban jungle of New York City.
 According to the 2010 U.S. Census, there are around 130 million households in the United States, making our chance of locating the correct person about one in 130 million, if we pick a house randomly somewhere in the country, knock on the door, and ask for James.

 Now, in theory, if we had the time and resources to knock on all of those 130 million doors, we would eventually find James—assuming, of course, that he is not homeless and that everyone we talk to is honest.